jwaherr/HR-Analytics-for-Employee-Retention/Proposal/README.md

 •	average_montly_hours -> Average number of hours in a month that an employee spent at the office

-•	time_spend_company -> Number of years employee spent in the company in years
+•	time_spend_company -> Number of years employee spent in the company

 •	work_accident-> Indicate if an accident happened during employee stay or not (0 - no accident  1 - accident occurred)